What is live-in care?

 We then look to our team of highly skilled care workers and select a care worker to present to you.
 Your regional partner will visit with a personal profile and you can either choose this care worker or request another is selected and presented to you.

 What happens if the chemistry isn’t right with my care worker?

-In the unlikely event that you just don’t gel with your care worker, we will arrange for a new selection of carers to be presented to you so that you can choose a new companion.
-A transfer of care worker will be arranged quickly and at no cost; no questions asked.
+In the unlikely event that you just don’t gel with your care worker, we will arrange for a new selection of care workers to be presented to you so that you can choose a new companion.
+A transfer of a care worker will be arranged quickly and at no cost; no questions asked.
 Your happiness and wellbeing is our priority.

 We regularly review your personalised care plan and our care workers are in constant contact with our care managers.
 This open channel of communication ensures that if your needs change and your person-centred care plan needs reviewing more frequently, we can arrange to do so promptly.